- Review Process

 - A project of

 Resources for extending the learning

-To mark this special occasion primary and secondary school educators throughout the world are encouraged to organize classroom activities that focus on topics related to the ozone layer and climate change.
+To help celebrate this important occasion, primary and secondary school educators throughout the world are encouraged to organize classroom activities that focus on topics related to the ozone layer and climate change.

 Why Care About The Ozone Layer?

 • The ozone layer acts as an atmospheric shield.
 All life on earth depends on its protection from the lethal levels of ultraviolet radiation produced by the sun.